Journster/journster.github.io/markdown/about.md

 ### Sign up

 <span class="bg-warning">Journster is in private beta.</span>
 Send us a <a href="https://twitter.com/journster">tweet</a> with a link to your site.
-If you fit our current product level, we'll get you on board for free.
+If it fits our current product level, we'll get you on board for free.

 ### What does Journster do?